5 Best TypeScript Books for Beginners in 2023

 The beauty of this book is in how opinionated it is, creating rules and preferences to follow all throughout the book.
-Yet, unlike the others books in this list, it remains isolated from other tools like React or Angular.
+Yet, unlike the other books on this list, it remains isolated from other tools like React or Angular.
 This book is unique in that it self-purports to be your “second book on TypeScript,” but this book is on the list because of its great quality and value to all learners of TypeScript.

 This TypeScript book can be paired with another TypeScript book on this list because the value of this book is unique.

-This book is actionable, easy-to-apply, and helps you become a better TypeScript developer right away.
+This book is actionable, easy to apply, and helps you become a better TypeScript developer right away.